-A common belief among TV executives is that everyone who watches TV has the intellect of Beavis and Butt-Head.
+A common belief among film and TV executives is that everyone who watches media has the intellect of Beavis and Butt-Head.

 This belief is a root cause of Executive Meddling, especially common among shows intended for children.
 Kids can legitimately be said to be less knowledgeable than adults, though we all probably know a depressingly large number of exceptions.

-Of course, there is a "moron" demographic out there, and it has its members (though no-one is sure how big it is), but executives seem to believe that every person who watches TV belongs in it.
-This may be due to something known as the "80-20" rule in business — in this case that market-research shows 80% of money spent on television-advertised products comes from the lowest 20% in terms of education and intelligence, so show-content is naturally geared towards them.
+Of course, there is a "moron" demographic out there, and it has its members, but executives seem to believe that every person who watches TV belongs in it.
+This may be due to something known as the "80-20" rule in business in this case, that market research shows that 80% of money spent on television-advertised products comes from the lowest 20% in terms of education and intelligence, so show-content is naturally geared towards them.

 On top of that, not only are viewers stupid, they are also intolerant of people and things unlike themselves, ignorant, hate change, need to be instantly satisfied, and have the attention span of a goldfish.